 How to Start Investing With $500 or Less

 “How do you start investing with $500 or less?”
 This is a question I receive nearly every day as well as in my former day job as a stockbroker.
-Unfortunately, many believe that can’t start investing with 500 or less and allow that to hold them back from growing their wealth.
+Many believe that you can’t start investing with 500 or less and allow that to hold them back from growing their wealth.

 Yes, investing with little money can be a challenge though it is most certainly possible.
 You just need to know where to start and what options you have to start investing.
 I firmly believe that if investing with 500 dollars is the most you can start with that time will do awesome things to it – but…you have to start!